labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBMassStorage
 ~~~~~~~~~~~~~~~~~~~~~
-A NetworkUSBMassStorage resource describes a USB memory stick or similar
+A :any:`NetworkUSBMassStorage` resource describes a USB memory stick or similar
 device available on a remote computer.

 The NetworkUSBMassStorage can be used in test cases by calling the